UniMath/agda-unimath/HOME.md

 </a>

-The library project was created by Elisabeth Stenholm, Jonathan Prieto-Cubides, and Egbert Rijke, and is also maintained by Fredrik Bakke.
+The library project was created by Elisabeth Stenholm, Jonathan Prieto-Cubides, and Egbert Rijke, and is currently being maintained by Egbert Rijke, Fredrik Bakke, and Vojtěch Štěpančík.
 Our goal is to create an online encyclopedia of formalized mathematics containing an extensive curriculum of topics from a univalent point of view.
 We think libraries of formalized mathematics have the potential to be useful, and informative resources for both working and learning mathematicians.
 Our library is designed to work towards this goal, and we welcome contributions to the library within any topic in mathematics.

 The `agda-unimath` library is compatible with Agda 2.6.3 and can be compiled by running `make check` from the root directory of the repository.
 Learn more about